-The financial investments measured at fair value through other comprehensive income rose by CHF 0.8 million in the 2021 business year (previous year: CHF 2.0 million).
-The increase was attributable solely to a change in the fair value due to higher market prices.
+The financial investments measured at fair value through other comprehensive income rose by CHF 2.3 million in the 2022 business year (previous year: CHF 0.8 million).
+The gain is attributable to an increase in the number of infrastructure securities amounting to CHF 2.4 million.
+The difference results from unrealised losses from a revaluation.